 There are many different types of container orchestration software available, each with its own set of features and capabilities.
 Some of the most popular options include Kubernetes training online, Docker Swarm, Apache Mesos, and others.

 When choosing an orchestration tool, it's important to consider the specific needs of your application or workload.
 For example, if you're looking to deploy a large number of containers, you'll need a tool that can handle high levels of orchestration.
 On the other hand, if you're only deploying a few containers, you may not need as much functionality and can choose a simpler tool.

 Once you've selected an orchestration tool, you'll need to configure it to work with your container environment.
 This usually involves setting up a cluster of nodes, which can be done using physical servers or VMs.
 Once the cluster is up and running, you can then start deploying containers onto it.

-Kubernetes and OpenShift both are great choices for orchestrating containers, but they have different strengths.
+Kubernetes and OpenShift are both great choices for orchestrating containers, but they have different strengths.
 If you’re trying to decide which one to use in your organization, it’s important to understand the differences between them.
-In general, Kubernetes is more bare-bones while OpenShift has more features.
+In general, Kubernetes is more bare-bones, while OpenShift has more features.